Some central limit theorems for random walks associated with hypergeometric functions of type BC: A law of large numbers for inner normalizations and growing parameters

 \section{A law of large numbers for inner normalizations and growing parameters}

-We present a further limit theorem for $(S_n^{(p,n^{-1/2})})_{n\geq1}$ when $p$ and $n$ go $\infty$ in a coupled way.
-It will turn out that then, under some canonical norming, the limiting distribution is a point measure, i.e., we obtain a weak law of large numbers:
+We here present a further limit theorem for $(S_n^{(p,n^{-1/2})})_{n\geq1}$ for $p,n\to\infty$.
+It will turn out that the limit is a point measure, i.e., we obtain a weak law of large numbers: